 There is no doubt, 2020 is the year of bangs.
 Having a fringe of hair cut more or less straight across the forehead into bangs is fashionable right now.
-In fact, fringe is the most fashionable hairstyle for winter 2020.
+In fact, fringe is the most fashionable hairstyle for spring 2020.
 Everyone cuts their hair into bangs now.
 Including me!
 But is cutting your hair into bangs worthy?
 Is getting a fringe something you need to do to become a legit fashionista or just a waste of hair, as my sister says?
 I would say both!
 Here is why.

 I get a commission for purchases or clicks made through links in this post.

 Yes, I have been having a fringe for quite some time now.
 I cut my hair into bangs a few months ago.
 And I still think I look stunning with my new haircut.
 In fact, I look chicer than ever before.
 And every single outfit I have ever worn looks entirely new now that I have the fringe.
 (Ps.
 I’m proving you shortly.
 So follow me on my Instagram to see it first.)

 Furthermore, I feel liberated now that I have bangs.
 Not sure if this feeling comes from the fact that I finally dared to cut my hair into bangs or because how my hair moves in the air when I flip it.

 Or perhaps because I awoke that French girl in me.
 You know the Parisienne who looks chic the moment she gets out of the bed, with her hair on fleek and outfit on point.
 Giving an impression she was born stylishly fashionable.

 Anyway, I think my French grandfather would love my new hairstyle.
 My mother, who is half French, does.
 Same does my father.
 But my sister?
 Well, she keeps saying cutting my hair into bangs was a mistake.

 Yes, you read right.
 While all of my girlfriends love my bangs and are thrilled to see me having bangs on long hair, my sister won’t stop saying cutting my hair into bangs was just a waste of my hair.